-During the swimming season (around November/December to February/March), regional, unitary, district and city councils and public health agencies assess the health risks from faecal (‘poo’) contamination at swimming spots.
-At some river and lake sites, toxic algae is also regularly monitored.
+During the swimming season (around November/December to February/March), regional, unitary, district and city councils, along with public health agencies, assess the health risks from faecal (‘poo’) contamination at swimming spots.
+Toxic algae is also regularly monitored at some river and lake sites.

 LAWA displays the results of the recreational monitoring.
-We check for new data regularly throughout the day so you have the most up to date information on the water quality at swim sites throughout Aotearoa New Zealand.
+We check for new data regularly throughout the day, and warnings are posted by authorities, ensuring you have the most up-to-date information on the water quality at swim sites across Aotearoa New Zealand.

 Why can water cause illness?

-When contaminated by human or animal faeces (‘poo’), water can contain disease-causing bacteria, viruses and protozoa (such as salmonella, campylobacter or giardia).
-These organisms can present a health risk in water that is used for recreational activities, such as swimming.
-The most common illness is gastroenteritis but respiratory illness and ear and skin infections may also occur.
+When water is contaminated by human or animal faeces (‘poo’), it can contain disease-causing bacteria, viruses and protozoa (such as salmonella, campylobacter, or giardia).
+These organisms can pose a health risk in water that is used for recreational activities, such as swimming.
+The most common illness is gastroenteritis, but respiratory illnesses, ear infections and skin infections may also occur.

-The quality of water for swimming is determined by measuring ‘faecal indicator bacteria’ (enterococci in coastal waters and E. coli in rivers and lakes) which indicate the levels of disease causing organisms in the water.
-See this factsheet on faecal indicator bacteria to find out more.
+Water quality for swimming is assessed by measuring 'faecal indicators' (enterococci in coastal waters and E. coli in rivers and lakes), which are used to indicate the levels of disease-causing organisms in the water.
+For more information, see this factsheet on faecal indicator bacteria.

-Toxic algae (cyanobacteria) can become a problem in some lakes and rivers when there are large amounts present (known as toxic algal blooms).
-Some cyanobacterial species are known to produce poison or toxins, but they are not toxic all the time.
-See this factsheet on toxic algae for more information.
+Toxic algae (cyanobacteria) can become a problem in some lakes and rivers when present in large amounts, known as toxic algal blooms.
+Some species of cyanobacteria can produce toxins, but they are not always toxic.
+For more details, see this factsheet on toxic algae.

 What does the summer recreational season monitoring information tell us?